LucHermitte/vim-compil-hints/README.md

 ## Demo

-TODO: Here is a little screencast to see how things are displayed with vim-compil-hints.
+Here is a little screencast to see how things are displayed with vim-compil-hints.

 ![vim-compil-hints demo](doc/screencast-vim-compil-hints.gif "vim-compil-hints demo")

+Note: You may observe that `:colder` suffers an important slow down in the screencast (made on a slow VM).
+In order to workaround it, I could have set `g:compil_hints.harsh_signs_removal_enabled` to 1.
+I'll try to see if there isn't a better method.

 ## Options